hartery5/FiltrationEfficiency/README.md

 2. Particle Parameters (e.g. particle size, density, dielectric constant), and
 3. Test Parameters (particle velocity).

 These parameters will dictate how particles are lost to the respirator.
+A complete description of the physical parameters is given later in the document.
 In general, a particle is lost to a respirator via four mechanisms:
 1. direct impaction onto fibers,
 2. interception by fibers,
 3. diffusion onto fibers (diffusiophoresis),